-"If you can't explain it simply, you don't understand it well enough." - Einstein Make fewer and better decisions.
-Why?
-Because it forces us to think more on each decision and thereby reduces our chance of mistakes.
-A good business throws up one easy decision after another, whereas a bad one gives you horrible choices - decisions that are extremely hard to make.
+"If you can't explain it simply, you don't understand it well enough." - Einstein A good business throws up one easy decision after another, whereas a bad one gives you horrible choices - decisions that are extremely hard to make.
 A few major opportunities, clearly recognizable as such, will usually come to one who continuously searches and waits, with a curious mind.
 Find the people you don't like and figure out what you don't like about them.
-Ask yourself if you have some of those qualities in you.
+Ask yourself if you have some of those qualities in you. .....